dnmfarrell/perltricks-static/content/article/6-more-things-about-6.md

 I love that this lets me decide how to check the error.
 I've always thought that the various syntaxes for `try` (in any language) bullied their ways into the language and took over the source code.

-And, I'm sufficiently besotted with this idea of object-oriented programming that I have a Perl 5 module that does a similar thing: [ReturnValue](http://www.metacpan.org/module/ReturnValue).
+And, I'm sufficiently besotted with this idea of object-oriented programming that I have a Perl 5 module that does a similar thing: [ReturnValue](https://metacpan.org/pod/release/BDFOY/ReturnValue-0.10_01/lib/ReturnValue.pm).
 I use that to return values where the caller can determine what happened by calling methods on the result.

 ### Resumable Exceptions

-So, let's talk about exceptions.
+So let's talk about exceptions.
 I haven't liked the fake ones people tried to push on me in Perl 5.
 If I can't actually handle it and continue the program, I don't think it's a proper exception.
 It's just a different way to return a value.

 ``` prettyprint
 CATCH {